juham58/DnD5e-Encounters/README.md

 * Death saves for players
 * Legendary Actions
 * Legendary Resistances
+* Area of Effect
+* Damage spells
+* Simple decision system to choose spells to use

 As of now, it doesn't take into account:
 * Any strategy
-* Area of effect abilities
 * Movement
-* Spells for players
+* Non-damage spells
+* Specific class features